 That said, there are some downsides to concrete.
 The biggest pitfall is that concrete is porous.
 All those little holes collect dirt, water and color, leading to staining.
 That’s where a great sealant comes into play that will make your concrete as stain-proof as possible, and there’s no better option than Real Milk Paint’s Pure Tung Oil.

-Benefits of Tung Oil
+Benefits of Tung Oil Finishes

 Unlike mineral oil or vegetable oil, this oil oxidizes over time and hardens, creating a lustrous finish that’s both protective and pretty.
 It also dries quickly, so you’re not stuck in limbo waiting for your deck or countertop to cure.
-You can use tung oil as your sealant of choice and you’ll reach the finish line faster without comprising the quality of your project.
+You can use tung oil as your sealant of choice and you’ll reach the finish line faster without compromising the quality of your project.

 This oil also has a wonderfully nutty smell.
 While other chemical-based sealants give off noxious odors that are at best unpleasant and at worst could make you and your family sick, the oil’s natural aroma is barely noticeable.

-How to Seal Concrete with Tung Oil
+How to Have Sealed Concrete from Tung Oil

 To seal your concrete surfaces, you’ll need three things: